35+ Greek Yogurt Toppings and Breakfast Bowl Ideas

 Very Berry: Keep it classic with strawberries, blueberries, blackberries, toasted almonds, and a drizzle of honey.

-Peanut Butter Banana: Reminiscent of a favorite child-hood sandwich, add sliced banana, crushed peanuts, and peanut butter drizzle.
-Pro tip: heat up the peanut butter before drizzling it on for more even coverage.
+Peanut Butter Banana: Reminiscent of a favorite childhood sandwich, add sliced banana, crushed peanuts, and peanut butter drizzle.
+Pro tip: heat up the peanut butter before drizzling it on for a sauce-like texture.

 Chocolate Banana: Mix a scoop of chocolate protein powder or cocoa powder into your yogurt.
 You may want to add a dash of milk or water to help it mix more easily.
 Top with sliced bananas and chocolate chunks.